-Each single family detached home shall be serviced by a shared mailbox for each two homes which is landscaped and architecturally compatible with the residential structure in which it serves.
-All streets will have upgraded streetlights that will be architecturally compatible with the overall theme of this PD.
+Each single family detached home shall be serviced by a shared mailbox for each two homes.
+The area where the mailbox is located shall be landscaped and the mailbox shall be architecturally compatible with the residential structures it serves.
+All streets must have upgraded streetlights that are architecturally compatible with the overall theme of this PD.

-IX.
-License for Use of Right-Of-Way
+VIII.
+License for Use of Right-Of-Way.